 Nikki says the students are interested in language, local sites and art.
-She says teaching the Gunai/Kurnai cultural studies program with her students is 'pretty special'.
+She says teaching the Gunai/Kurnai program with her students is 'pretty special'.

 'I've learned along with them,' Nikki says.
 'There wasn't much in my schooling and it's come back to East Gippsland now.
 There's more resources.'

-Michelle says the culture program is teaching important lessons to the students.
-‘There’s a lot we can learn about how we can better learn about place and the significance of belonging,’ Michelle says.
+Principal Michelle Young says the culture program is teaching important lessons to the students.
+'There's a lot we can learn about how we can better learn about place and the signi ficance of belonging,' Michelle says.

 'The sense of belonging really comes from understanding your place.
 It's nice that all kids develop that – especially for our Koorie kids.'